zhonghe0615/smart-album/README.md

 # Smart Album

-A playful online photo album that lets you share your photos with friends and enhance the fun by adding personalized background music to each picture.
+A playful LLM-backed online photo album that lets you share your photos with friends and enhance the fun by adding personalized background music to each picture.

 ## Key Features